How can data center Cooling Optimization projects be justified?

 Now, take this a step further.
-Conditions of poor cooling may be causing issues with the IT equipment operating at too high a temperature due to poor air flow management resulting in high inlet temperatures.
-The typical response to this is to lower supply air temperature meaning cooling units operate less efficiently with higher energy consumption or to add another cooling unit – which is costly as shown above.
+Conditions of poor cooling may be causing issues with the IT equipment operating at too high a temperature due to poor air flow management.
+The typical response to this is to lower supply air temperature, meaning cooling units operate with higher energy consumption, or to add another cooling unit – which is costly as shown above.

 RELEASE STRANDED IT CAPACITY:

-In the example, by improving cooling efficiency you have released stranded IT capacity of over 100 kW, a potential increase of 36%.
-If existing power and space are available the added IT load can be achieved by increasing the density of existing racks or by adding more racks.
+In the example, by improving cooling efficiency you have released stranded IT capacity of over 100 kW, an increase of 36%.
+If existing power and space are available, the added IT load can be achieved by increasing the density of existing racks or by adding more racks.
 An option that didn’t exist before optimization.